xinge008/Cylinder3D/README.md

 ```

 ### Weights
-The weights with mIOU 63.5 can be downloaded [here](https://drive.google.com/drive/folders/1LBCRHz2VyeSz4M27GiqhoRuzlKyFvbo1?usp=sharing) and should be placed into the ./weights folder.
+The weights with mIOU 63.5 can be downloaded [here](https://drive.google.com/drive/folders/1LBCRHz2VyeSz4M27GiqhoRuzlKyFvbo1?usp=sharing) and should be placed into the ./network folder.

-Weights are trained according to the original Cylinder3D, and not according to knowledge distillation.
+Weights are trained according to the original Cylinder3D, and not according to knowledge distillation (Cylinder3D++).

 ### Training
 - 40 epochs